 - There are hundreds if not thousands of television stations across North America that claim to use "doppler radar" when reporting weather related news.
-In keeping with the general level of hype that is Twenty-first Century TV weather, most if not all of these stations never show actual doppler radar images in their broadcasts.
+In keeping with the general level of hype that is 21st century TV weather, most if not all of these stations never show actual doppler radar images in their broadcasts.
 Instead, what they show are reflectivity images.
 A radar pulse is sent out, the strength of the echo is measured, and the results are displayed as a certain color that indicates the intensity of precipitation.
 A typical color code would be green for light rain, yellow for moderate, red for intense, and so on.

 A real doppler radar image like the one below shows something different.
 In this mode, a radar pulse is sent out, the frequency of the echo is measured, and the results are displayed as a certain color that indicates the velocity of the precipitation.
 The colors are often assigned in a manner that imitates the color shifts seen when the doppler effect is applied to visible light — red, orange, and yellow for raindrops blowing away from the radar antenna and green, blue, and violet for raindrops blowing toward the radar antenna.
 (Color assignments vary from one radar system to another, however, so these are not absolute rules.)

 The image above was taken from the NOAA National Weather Service radar station in Dodge City, Kansas on 7 May 2007 that was operating in doppler mode.

 - What was the direction of the wind at the radar site in Dodge City (located near the upper left hand corner of the image)?

 - There is an unusual two-color region located in the center of this image just to the southwest of a small town called Greensburg.